In this comparison of HexClad vs. Misen, you’ll learn how each brand’s cookware stacks up in terms of:

 HexClad only offers one collection: the stainless steel non-stick hybrid.

 Like HexClad, Misen only offers one cookware collection, but within the collection are multiple cookware types.
-The 5-ply stainless steel cookware is its primary product line, but it also provides aluminum non-stick and carbon steel cookware.
+The 5-ply stainless steel cookware is its primary product line, but it also provides aluminum non-stick and carbon steel cookware (check out my review of the Misen carbon steel pan).

 Misen also crafts high-quality kitchen knives; check out my in-depth review to learn more.